dp4295/restaurant_menu/README.md

 # Party display menu

-This console application use by restaurant customer to see the restaurant menu.
+This console application use by party guests to see the menu.
 The application written in C++.
 The data from external text file will store into binary search tree to efficiently provide searching and removing operation.

 ## Getting started